 Took off on a second sortie over the invasion force.
 Over the target, shot down and crashed into the sea roughly three miles from the coast.
 This Hudson became the first Australian aircraft lost in the Pacific War, and the aircrew were the first Australians killed in the Pacific.
 This Hudson was officially stricken on December 9, 1941.

 Fates of the Crew

-Dowie survived for two days in the sea aboard a small native boat.
-Taken prisoner by a Japanese patrol boat, he spent the duration of the war as a POW in Singapore.
-Dowie survived the war and was repatriated to Australia and discharged on January 11, 1946.
+Dowie survived for two days in the sea aboard a small native boat before he was captured by a Japanese patrol boat.
+Afterwards, he was detained as a Prisoner Of War (POW) for the duration of the Pacific War in Singapore.
+Dowie survived captivity and was repatriated to Australia then discharged on January 11, 1946.

 In 1976, a Pratt and Whitney R-1839 SC3-G twin row radial engine from this wreck was recovered from the sea by fisherman Abdul Rahman Bin Win Harum.
 The next year, the second engine was recovered.
 Both engines were transported to Australia the next year and were acquired by the Australian War Memorial (AWM).